Migration guide: Oracle to Azure SQL Database

 Migrate

-After you've assessed your databases and addressed any discrepancies, the next step is to run the migration process.
+After you assess your databases and address any discrepancies, the next step is to run the migration process.
 Migration involves two steps: publishing the schema and migrating the data.

 To publish your schema and migrate your data: